 How To Host An Italian Dinner Party

-We’ve got the best Italian dinner party menu plan and Italian tablescape ideas right here!
-These Italian themed dinner party ideas and wine pairings are perfect for entertaining at home.
-It’s a wonderful way to share a taste of Italy with guests.
+I’ve got the best Italian dinner party menu and tablescape ideas inspired by our trip to Italy!
+These food and wine pairings are some of the ones we enjoyed while traveling and are a wonderful way to share a taste of Italy with guests.

 table setting with potted herb and sunflowers centerpiece for Italian theme dinner.

-I’m excited to share this Italian themed menu & wine pairing with you.
 Take guests on a culinary journey as you welcome them with a gorgeous Italian table setting and 4-course meal paired with specially curated wine selection.
+This is the ideal themed dinner party for entertaining at home.

-And while we may not have the fresh clams from Venice or the Florentine (Chianina) steak from Tuscany, we do have premium wines of Italy.
-At about $15 and up per bottle you can enjoy an amazing selection to complement your meal.
+The dinner party menu ideas are especially selected to recreate our time in Florence and Venice.
+And while we may not have the freshest clams from Venice or the Florentine (Chianina) steak from Tuscany, we do have premium Italian wines at about $15 and up per bottle, to complement the meal.

 wine dinner invitation on Italian newspaper backdrop with sunflowers on the side.